mangoomeh/myGame/README.md

 # Web Monopoly
 Web Monopoly is based off the original game [Wikipedia: Monopoly(game)](https://en.wikipedia.org/wiki/Monopoly_(game)).
 This game was created for one of the projects for GA SEI-33.
-This was an attempt to build a web application game using HTML, CSS, DOM, and vanilla JavaScript. <br />
+This was an attempt to build a web application/game using HTML, CSS, DOM, and vanilla JavaScript. <br />

 ![Monopoly Snippet](./snippet.png)